patricktrainer/patricktrainer.github.io/content/posts/2-How-VC-works-A-Beginner-s-Guide-Simplanatio.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: 2-How-VC-works-A-Beginner-s-Guide-Simplanatio
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# 2-How-VC-works-A-Beginner-s-Guide-Simplanatio

-# 2-How-VC-works-A-Beginner-s-Guide-SimplanatioVenture capital is the investments of **private capital in private companies**, ie, companies not listed on the stock exchange.
+Venture capital is the investments of **private capital in private companies**, ie, companies not listed on the stock exchange.
 They are ready to invest in a VC fund because of the high returns expected from it compared to other options they have (public equity markets, debt, real estate, etc).
 - The first 2-3 years, Bala's effort goes into identifying and investing in startups
 - The next 3-4 years go into building them